MLRS Frequently Asked Questions

 Who can use MLRS to submit a mining claim?

-MLRS will be open to anyone, from recreational miners to large mining corporations, who wants to file a mining claim.
+MLRS is open to anyone, from recreational miners to large mining corporations, who wants to file a mining claim.
 To file a claim, a person must be either a U.S. citizen or a legal immigrant who has declared an intention to become a citizen and meets their state's age requirement.

 Should I register for MLRS with a Business or Personal account?